Bret Baier

 What was the most recent book Bret Baier wrote?

-Will there be any more books by Bret Baier?
+Are there upcoming new books by Bret Baier?

 How many books has Bret Baier written?

-Bret Baier has written 8 books.
-3 books in The History Club Series, 5 books in the Non-Fiction Books.
+Bret Baier has written 11 books.
+1 book in The History Club Series, 3 books in The Presidential Series, 2 Non-Fiction Books, 5 books in the Three Days Series.